microsoft/DeepSpeed/docs/index.md

 ### DeepSpeed Library

-   DeepSpeed Library is an open-souced repository that implements and packages the innovations and technologies developed under the DeepSpeed pillars.
-Please check it out here: DeepSpeed Library
+   The [DeepSpeed](https://github.com/microsoft/deepspeed) library is an open-sourced repository that implements and packages the innovations and technologies developed under the DeepSpeed pillars.

 ### Model Implementations for Inference (MII)

-   MII is an open-sourced repository that offers inference optimized implementations of thousands of widely used DL models.
+   [MII is an open-sourced repository](https://github.com/microsoft/deepspeed-mii) that offers inference optimized implementations of thousands of widely used DL models.
 It is powered by optimizations from DeepSpeed-Inference.
 Out of box, MII supported models can be deployed with a few lines of code, while achieving significant latency reduction.
-Check it out here: DeepSpeed-MII

 ### DeepSpeed on Azure